-Tony Robbins said that if we are going to blame another for their wrong doings, we must also blame them for everything they did that benefitted us.
+Tony Robbins said that if we are going to blame another for their wrong doings, we must also blame them for everything they did that benefited us.
 He spoke from experience, as he always does.
 I loved hearing that.
-It might be that the person we are blaming also did good stuff, and loved us in their own way.
-It might be that, because of our experience with them, we became who we are today.
+It is probable that the person we are blaming also did good stuff, and loved us in their own way.
+It might be that, at least partially, because of our experience with them, we became who we are today.
 Their behaviour may have pushed us to grow in ways we would not have done, if they had not been a part of our life.
-I remembered how trapped we become when we get into the cycle of blame…….we literally cannot move on until we release the urge to blame.
-And so I suppose that IS the way we break the cycle…….by drawing a line between what was, and what is, in the here and now.
-What ‘was’ is closed and sealed.
-What ‘is’ is alive and kicking.
-What ‘will be’ is the child that will be born of what is.
+I remembered how trapped we always become when we get into the cycle of blame, and how we literally cannot move on until we relinquish the desire and the need to blame.

 And so, I suppose, that IS the way we break the cycle… by drawing a line between what was, and what currently is – and by looking forward, rather than backward.
 None of us have a God given, entitled right to keep things the way they have been, and the way that we wish they still were.
 We have to value the past, warts and all, and be open to the possibilities of the future.